SidneyPhoon/DSX_Local_Workshop_V121_Oct2018/README.md

 4. Now we are assuming that a different person, a deployment admin, is taking over deployment.
 Click on the Git icon and select Commit History.
 Notice that we can add a tag to the project. <br/><br/>
 A tag is used to identify a specific version of the project.
 There may be many versions of the assets in the project, but only specific versions should be used in production.<br/>
 ![commit_history](/img/commit_history.png?raw=true)
-5. Provide a tag, for example, WorkshopRelease, and click **Save**.
+5. Provide a tag, for example, WorkshopRelease-<Your Initials>, and click **Save**.
+The tag for the release must be unique for the cluster you are sharing with other users.
 ![commit_history tagged](/img/commit_history_tagged.png?raw=true)
 6. Navigate to the **Deployment Manager**.  <br/>
 ![deployment_manager](/img/deployment_manager.png?raw=true)